Make a big batch of this cereal on the weekend and reheat all week. Top with fruit or yogurt to add natural sweetness.

 This margarita, made with lime juice and simple syrup, is a thirst-quenching nonalcoholic treat.

-Vinaigrettes are blends of oil and vinegar.
-This one uses extra-virgin olive oil and white wine vinegar, along with orange juice.
-It's great over fresh spinach or fruit salad.
+This vinaigrette uses extra-virgin olive oil and white wine vinegar, along with orange juice.
+It's great over spinach or fruit salad.

 One serving of this broiled orange roughy has only 100 calories.
 Serve it with steamed fresh green beans, roasted red potatoes and whole-wheat rolls.

 This dessert uses all parts of the orange — zest, flesh and juice — to add depth and flavor.

 Rosemary has an appealing piney flavor that pairs well with citrus in this roasted chicken dish.

 This make-ahead French toast is perfect for houseguests or brunch — it gets completely assembled the night before you plan to bake and serve it.

 Loaded with calcium, protein and fiber, this oatmeal will keep in the fridge up to 2 days.
 Try unsweetened almond or soy milk for a dairy-free option.